thisispaniz/BoozeOrNo/README.md

 ------------

-To see the web application in live action, on a publicy available website, visit: https://boozeorno-frontend.onrender.com/ It may take a while spinning up because we're on the free plan and therefore only use 0.1 CPU.
+To see the web application in live action, on a publicy available website (PRODUCTION ENVIRONMENT), visit: https://boozeorno-frontend.onrender.com/
+It may take a while spinning up because we're on the free plan and therefore only use 0.1 CPU.
 Also, after a certain time of inactivity, it spins down.

 -----